Language Policy Forum 2019

 30-31 May 2019, University of Edinburgh, UK

 Our 2019 conference leads on from our highly successful inaugural conference in 2018 at Sheffield Hallam University, UK, where delegates from over 20 countries met to discuss a diversity of issues in language policy.
-This year we hope to attract another vibrant, diverse, international and interdisciplinary crowd.
-Welcome all!
+This year we have another vibrant, diverse, international and interdisciplinary crowd.
+Non-presenting attendees are welcome as well - welcome all!

-The local organising committee: Rachel O'Neill (chair), Wilson McLeod, Florence Bonacina-Pugh, Hao Zhang and Mai Nguyen.
+The local organising committee: Rachel O'Neill (chair), Wilson McLeod, Florence Bonacina-Pugh, Hao Zhang, Joe Simpson and Mai Nguyen.